tomutanyi/phase-2-project/README.md

 1. React for the frontend.
 2. CSS and React icons for the styling.
 3. Node.js for running the react app.
-4. Vercel for front-end hosting
+4. Vercel for front-end hosting.
+5. Render for back-end hosting of the orders database.

 ## Authors